answers.jcurveracing.com

 Frequently Asked Questions

-What bolt pattern and hub bore does the Honda S2000 use?
+What is the bolt pattern and hub bore on a Honda S2000?

 Conclusion